Atiku attacks PREMIUM TIMES for requesting his academic records

 Our report also drew parallels between Atiku’s attitude and former U.S. President Donald Trump’s prevarication, dodging the requests by UK Guardian newspaper for his birth records as he had earlier demanded of his predecessor, then President Barack Obama.

-Reacting to PREMIUM TIMES report on Saturday, Atiku said the newspaper had no right to conduct an enquiry into his records which he said was neither controversial nor shrouded in secrecy.
+Reacting to PREMIUM TIMES report on Saturday, Atiku said the newspaper had no right to conduct an enquiry into his records which he said were neither controversial nor shrouded in secrecy.

 Atiku, instead of responding to why he had failed to provide the documents, accused the newspaper of mischief and unprofessionalism.